mesos/chronos/docs/docs/faq.md

 If you get an error such as:

-		Failed to execute 'chown -R 0:0 '/tmp/mesos/slaves/executors/...' ...
+		Failed to execute 'chown -R 0:0 '/tmp/mesos/agents/executors/...' ...
 Undefined error: 0
 		Failed to launch executor`

-You can try starting your mesos slaves with switch users disabled.
+You can try starting your mesos agents with switch users disabled.
 To do this, start your slaves in the following manner:

-		MESOS_SWITCH_USER=0 bin/mesos-slave.sh --master=zk://localhost:2181/mesos --resources="cpus:8,mem:68551;disk:803394"
+		MESOS_SWITCH_USER=0 bin/mesos-agent.sh --master=zk://localhost:2181/mesos --resources="cpus:8,mem:68551;disk:803394"

 ### <a name="bug"></a>I found a bug!